chreden/trview/README.md

 ## License

-This program is licensed under the <license>.
-Please read the <license>.txt text document included with the source code if you would like to read the terms of the license.
-The license can also be found online at <link>.
+This program is licensed under the MIT license.
+Please read the LICENSE text document included with the source code if you would like to read the terms of the license.
+The license can also be found online at https://opensource.org/licenses/MIT.

 ## Download